 Danish Art in the Ny Carlsberg Glyptotek

-The Danish art in the Ny Carlsberg Glyptotek is mostly from the nineteenth century.
-The main emphasis here is on paintings from the Danish Golden Age – ca. 1800-1860.
+The Danish art in the Ny Carlsberg Glyptotek covers the period 1780 to 1930.
+The main emphasis here is on paintings from the Danish Golden Age – ca. 1800 to1860.

 Works are mostly displayed thematically such as the Golden Age dreams of antiquity and Italy, landscapes, portraits, and the virtuosity of the age.

 Famous painters represented include C.W.
-Eckersberg, Jens Juel, Christen Købke and the Norwegian painter J.C.
+Eckersberg, Jens Juel, Christen Købke, and the Norwegian painter J.C.
 Dahl.
-A special section is dedicated to the works of Herman Freund – this German-born sculptor was long the principle assistant of the most famous Danish sculptor Bertel Thorvaldsen.
+A special section is dedicated to the works of Herman Freund – this German-born sculptor was long the principal assistant of the most famous Danish sculptor Bertel Thorvaldsen.
+(His entire oeuvre is on display in the Thorvaldsens Museum next to the Christiansborg a few blocks towards the center of Copenhagen.)

 This collection is a good introduction to Danish and Nordic Golden Age paintings, especially for visitors unable to see the vast collection on display in the National Gallery of Denmark.